Longest-lasting vehicles in America

 It's also worth remembering that keeping an older car on the road instead of trashing it and buying new can be considered an eco-friendly decision.

-iSeeCars.com, a website that aggregates 30 million used car listings from all around the country, recently running through the numbers on 13 million vehicles that are currently on the road to determine which last the longest.
+iSeeCars.com, a website that aggregates 30 million used car listings from all around the country, recently ran through the numbers on millions of vehicles that are currently on the road to determine which last the longest.

 Head through to see the vehicles that are achieving the 200,000 mile mark at a higher percentage than others.
 It's important to note that while these are the vehicles that have stood the test of time up until today, we can't guarantee future results if you decide to opt for one of these from a current model year.

 10. Toyota Tacoma% Of Cars Over 200,000 Miles: 2.6

 It's no surprise to see the Toyota Tacoma on this list of vehicles that last the longest.
 The Japanese midsize pickup truck is well known for durability, which is one reason why its resale value has historically been the best in its segment.

 9. GMC Yukon% Of Cars Over 200,000 Miles: 2.8

 This big SUV from General Motors scores a little behind its mechanically similar twin, the Chevy Tahoe.
 There are many trim differences between the two SUVs, and, in the case of the Denali, a bigger, more powerful engine.
 These changes could account for the difference in ratings, however minor they may be.